- This event has passed.

 - Concrete, evidence-based strategies for teachers

-While acknowledging the key challenges facing teachers in today’s classrooms such as access, connectivity, limited resources, digital divide and the homework gap, the presenters will provide positive examples and recommendations for moving toward digital equity in K-12 settings.
-This edWebinar will be of interest to preK-12 and higher education teachers and school and district leaders.
-There will be time for questions at the end of the presentation.
+While acknowledging the key challenges facing teachers in today’s classrooms such as access, connectivity, limited resources, digital divide and the homework gap, the presenters provide positive examples and recommendations for moving toward digital equity in K-12 settings.
+This recorded edWebinar will be of interest to preK-12 and higher education teachers and school and district leaders.

 About the Presenters

 Sarah Thomas, Ph.D. is an educator and the founder of the EduMatch movement, a project that empowers educators to make global connections across common areas of interest.
 She has presented internationally, participated in the Technical Working Group to refresh the 2017 ISTE Standards for Educators, and is a recipient of the 2017 ISTE Making It Happen Award.
 She is also a national advisor for the Future Ready Instructional Coaches Strand.

 Nicol R. Howard, Ph.D. is an assistant professor in the School of Education at the University of Redlands in California.
 She has served as co-chair for ISTE’s Digital Equity Network.
 Her research foci are equitable uses of technology in K-16 classrooms, STEM education opportunities and achievement, and teacher education concerns.
 Her writing has appeared in the Corwin Connected Educators Series Standing in the Gap: Empowering New Teachers Through Connected Resources, Urban Education, International Journal of Educational Technology, EduCause, Edutopia, and eCampus News.